 Role Purpose

-Assist the Manager Risk and Compliance in the development and implementation of Virgin Australia’s Risk Management Framework and Compliance Management Framework.
+Assist the Manager Group Risk and Compliance in the development and implementation of Virgin Australia’s Risk Management Framework and Compliance Management Framework.

-Support the business to integrate risk management into existing processes and deliver risk outcomes that meet the strategic needs of the organisation.
+Support the business with identifying, assessing, treating and monitoring risks in accordance with the Risk Management Framework and in line with the strategic needs of the organisation.

-Support the integration of compliance management processes that meet the requirements of the Compliance Management Framework
+Support the delivery of compliance management processes that meet the requirements of the Compliance Management Framework.

-Assist with the development of timely, accurate and high quality risk and compliance reporting and analysis to the Executive Committee and the Audit & Risk Management Committee (ARMC).
+Assist with the development of timely, accurate and high-quality risk and compliance reporting and analysis to the Executive Committee and the Audit & Risk Management Committee (ARMC).

 Support the Internal Audit team with delivering internal audit and investigation services.